quicwg/base-drafts/draft-ietf-quic-transport.md

 to disable the spin bit either globally or on a per-connection basis.
 Even when the spin bit is not disabled by the administrator, endpoints MUST disable their use of the spin bit for a random selection of at least one in every 16 network paths, or for one in every 16 connection IDs.
-This ensures that the spin bit signal is disabled on approximately one in eight network paths.
+As each endpoint disables the spin bit independently, this ensures that the spin bit signal is disabled on approximately one in eight network paths.

 When the spin bit is disabled, endpoints MAY set the spin bit to any value, and MUST ignore any incoming value.
 It is RECOMMENDED that endpoints set the spin